-As of December 31, 2018, MS&Co. met the criteria set forth under the SEC's Rule 11(a)(1)(G)(i), trading by members of Exchanges, Brokers and Dealers, which requires MS&Co. to generate at least 50% of its revenues from customer related activities.
+As of December 31, 2019, MS&Co. met the criteria set forth under the SEC's Rule 11(a)(1)(G)(i), trading by members of Exchanges, Brokers and Dealers, which requires MS&Co. to generate at least 50% of its revenues from customer related activities.

 The Dodd-Frank Act requires the registration of "swap dealers" and "major swap participants" with the CFTC and "securitybased swap dealers" and "major security-based swap participants" with the SEC (collectively, "Swaps Entities").
-MS&Co. is provisionally registered with the CFTC as a swap dealer per current requirements and anticipates registering with the SEC as a security-based swap dealer once SEC rulemaking is finalized.
+MS&Co. is provisionally registered with the CFTC as a swap dealer per current requirements and is evaluating whether it will register with the SEC as a security-based swap dealer when SEC registration requirements take effect in late 2021.